Season 1, Episode 42

 Gila Golub:

 Well, that, that’s one way to put it.
 One of the great relationship experts from the states, Hendricks says, we always marry someone for the purpose of finishing our childhood.
-So the purpose of relationship is to heal our minds.
-And most of the time we, we want someone to change.
+So the purpose of a relationship is to heal our minds.
+And most of the time we want someone to change.
 We feel that if someone else changed, then we’d be happy.
 And we are really here to heal our own minds, not to change someone else’s behavior.
 That’s a very tough one, right?

 Lorne Brown: